ryanapking/epicodus-php-shoe-store/README.md

 _Spec 22: A brand can be found by the database ID number._
 * _Input: Find Shoe brand with ID 47_
 * _Output: "On Your Feet"_

+_Spec 10: A brand of shoes can be added to a store._
+* _Input: "Shoepocalypse" now sells "Nike" shoes_
+* _Output: Database brands_stores table now includes an entry linking "Shoepocalypse" with the "Nike" brand_

+_Spec 11: A brand of shoes can be deleted from a store._
+* _Input: "Shoepocalypse" no longer sells "Nike" shoes_
+* _Output: Database brands_stores table no longer includes an entry linking "Shoepocalypse" with the "Nike" brand_

+_Spec 12: A list of all brands sold in a store can be returned._
+* _Input: Get all shoe brands sold at "Shoepocalypse"_
+* _Output: "Nike", "Crocs"_